skx/tunneller/README.md

 Next, when a request comes in for `foo.tunneller.steve.fi` the server can look for an open web-socket connection with the name `foo`, and route the request through it:

 * The server sends a "Fetch this URL" request to the client.
-* The client makes the request - which will succeed, because that is in the "private" location.
+* The client makes the request to fetch the URL
+  * This will succeed, because the client is running inside your network and can access localhost, and any other "internal" resources.
-* The response is sent back to the server, from where it is sent to the requesting webserver.
+* The response is sent back to the server
+  * And from there it is routed back to the requested web-browser.

 ## Installation